- A quick glance at what nibbler tool to use

 Using manual and electric nibblers requires positioning the tool perpendicular to the sheet metal you are cutting.

-You then apply pressure from the top, allowing the cutting edge to cut to “nibble” into the metal, cutting a little piece with an electric nibbler this cuts yes in a very fast manner punching its way through at up to 2,200 strokes per minute (SMP).
+You then apply pressure from the top, allowing the cutting edge to cut to “nibble” into the metal, cutting a little piece with an electric nibbler.
+This cuts in a faster manner, punching through at up to 2,200 strokes per minute (SMP).

 Try doing that by hand.
 This action is what gives nibblers their name.